A semi-ordinary $p$-stabilization of Siegel Eisenstein series for symplectic groups and its $p$-adic interpolation: Introduction

-This type of $p$-adic normalization for $E_{\kappa}$ selecting half the Euler factor at $p$ was firstly introduced by Serre \cite{Ser73}, and we refer to it as the {\it ordinary\footnote{More generally, a Hecke eigenform $f$ is said to be {\it ordinary} at $p$ if the eigenvalue of $U_p$ (or $T_p$) is a $p$-adic unit. } $p$-stabilization}.
-Here we should mention that every Fourier coefficient of $E_{\kappa}^*$ depends on the weight $\kappa$ $p$-adically.
-Indeed, for each positive integer $m$, Fermat's little theorem implies that the function $\kappa \mapsto \sigma_{\kappa-1}^{\{p\}}(m)$ can be extended to an analytic function defined on the ring of $p$-adic integers $\mathbb{Z}_p$.
-In addition, the constant term $\zeta^{\{p\}}(1-\kappa)/2$ is also interpolated by the $p$-adic zeta function in the sense of Kubota-Leopoldt and Iwasawa $p$-adically.
-Thus, we obtain the following:
+This type of normalization $E_{\kappa,\,\chi} \mapsto E_{\kappa,\,\chi}^{*}$ given by eliminating the $p$-part of every Fourier coefficient or equivalently, eliminating the latter half of the Euler factor at $p$ was firstly introduced by Serre \cite{Ser73}, and we refer to it as the {\it ordinary\footnote{In general, a Hecke eigenform $f$ is said to be {\it ordinary} at $p$ if the eigenvalue of $U_p$ (or $T_p$) is a $p$-adic unit. } $p$-stabilization}.
+Here we should mention that every Fourier coefficient of $E_{\kappa,\,\chi}^*$ depends on the weight $\kappa$ $p$-adically.
+Indeed, it follows immediately from Fermat's little theorem that for each positive integer $m$, the function $\kappa \mapsto \sigma_{\kappa-1,\,\chi}^{\{p\}}(m)$ can be extended to an analytic function defined on the ring of $p$-adic integers $\mathbb{Z}_p$.
+In addition, the constant term $L^{\{p\}}(1-\kappa,\chi)/2$ is also interpolated by the $p$-adic $L$-function in the sense of Kubota-Leopoldt or Deligne-Ribet \cite{D-R80}.
+This fact turns out to be the following theorem due to Hida and Wiles: